betich/quote-machine/README.md

 ---

-*This project was made for a FreeCodeCamp Certificate project.*
+*This project is made for a FreeCodeCamp Certificate project.*

 *All quotes' lengths are also less than 280 characters, which is the minimum length limit for a tweet*